MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-granular-permissions.md

 ### Limitations

 - CREATE USER cannot be explicitly executed currently.
-When GRANT or DENY is executed, the user will be created automatically.
+When GRANT or DENY is executed, the user is created automatically.
 The user will not be able to connect until sufficient workspace level rights are given.
-More info on workspace level rights: [Manage item permissions](fabric/data-warehouse/item-permissions)
+For more information on individual item permissions in workspaces, see [Manage item permissions](item-permissions.md).
 - Row-level security is currently not supported.
 - Dynamic data masking is currently not supported.